Here's just a sample of the clients Janet has worked with in recent years

 Accessable - Deafness Notification Database (Ministry of Health)

 The New Zealand Deafness Notification Database collects information about the number and characteristics of newly diagnosed hearing losses among children and young people.
 This original database operated from 1982-2005 but in 2006 no data was being collected.
 In 2009, Janet restarted the database, with the support of the Audiological Society, designing a new online approach for collecting notifications, and now this database is again being supported by the Ministry of Health.

 The purpose of this project was to advocate for the establishment of a nationwide programme which would screen babies for hearing loss.
 This programme was implemented around the country from 2008, including all district health boards by 2012.
 Janet managed Project HIEDI from 2002 to 2011.

 "I am extraordinarily satisfied with the work Janet has provided.
 The quality is very high…and I would not hesitate for a millisecond to recommend her for any project management position."

 — Professor Peter Thorne, Audiology, School of Population Health, University of Auckland.

 Janet worked with the Trust for five years, managing contracts with service providers and working on long term cost models.

 Pro bono committment

 In addition to doing much of her work in the non-profit sector, Janet also works with a small number of clients on a pro-bono basis - to acknowledge the importance of giving back to the community.
-Recently, this work has focused on making herself available to provide research advice and support.
+In recent years this has included work for Radio Lollipop and the Devonport Peninsular Precincts Society.